 My cradle rocked in the North end of the Black Forest in South West Germany.
 Gee, how long ago was that?
 There, most of the folk dances were in the three-fourth beat of the Waltzer, slower than the Wiener (Vienna) Waltzer, but just like Tango Vals.
 At the fairground we would hop around to those rhythms, meaning, I am used to this movement since early on in life.

-For me, a good vals has a tempo that supports the dancers, not too fast that it becomes a struggle to keep up, nor too slowly it stifles my joy.
-I guess I have a sense for the right tempo … Sometimes, during the dusting process, I slightly adjusted the tempo of a piece (without changing the pitch) to suit.
+For me, a good vals has a tempo that supports the dancers, not too fast that it becomes a struggle to keep up, nor too slow that it stifles my joy.
+I guess I have a sense of what feels right.
+Sometimes, during the dusting process, I slightly adjusted the tempo of a piece (without changing the pitch) to suit.
 Tell me what you think.

 There is more to it.

-A good vals varies in tempo and in expression, the tempo would slow down during a peaceful walking section (to give the dancer a rest) and then speed up again during the twirling parts.
+A good vals varies in tempo and in expression, it would slow down during a peaceful walking section (to give the dancer a rest) and then speed up again during the twirling parts.
 I think it makes sense and adds fun to the dance.

 Yes, indubitably, Traspie Milonga is my second favourite Tango style.
 I am inspired by the happiness of the music, which makes it easy for me to express myself in a gentle, mischievous ways and steps.

 I enjoy the variation of rhythm; the pizzicato evoking the traspie and counterpoint movements and slower pace of the full beat inviting the flowing strides and twirls.